trymeka/webarena-eval/README.md

 ### 4.1.
 Benchmark Setup and Modifications

 To ensure the accuracy of our results, we made several modifications to the WebArena test suite.
 These changes addressed issues in the benchmark's original configuration.
+We did not modify any of the prompts from the original test.

 - **Typos:** We corrected a typo in the `gitlab_get_project_member_role` function.
 - **URL Mismatches:** We updated the start URL for the `shopping_admin` tasks in [webarena.json](./src/lib/webarena.json) to start from `http://3.149.163.222:7780/admin` instead of `http://3.149.163.222:7780`.